apostrophecms/apostrophe-documentation/docs/tutorials/howtos/google-twitter-and-facebook-login.md

 layout: tutorial
 ---

-With the release of the [apostrophe-passport](https://npmjs.org/package/apostrophe-passport) module, it has become very easy to implement login via Google, Twitter, Facebook, Github, Gitlab and other providers.
+With the release of the [apostrophe-passport](https://npmjs.org/package/apostrophe-passport) module, it has become very easy to implement login via Google, Twitter, Facebook, Github, Gitlab, just about any site that supports OpenAuth, and many other solutions such as SAML.
+This capability is often known as federation or "single sign-on."

 See the [apostrophe-passport](https://npmjs.org/package/apostrophe-passport) documentation for complete examples of Gitlab and Google login configuration.